spatie/laravel-google-calendar/README.md

 ]);
 ```

 This will create an event with a specific start and end time.
-If you want to create a full day event you must use `startDate` and `endDate` instead of `startDateTime` and `endDateTime`.
+If you want to create a full-day event you must use `startDate` and `endDate` instead of `startDateTime` and `endDateTime`.

 ```php
 $event = new Event;